 Georgia Piedmont Technical College Student Right-to-Know Disclosure identifies where to find institutional information and disclose the graduation rate for full-time/first time enrolled students as well as campus crime statistics.
 It is a federal mandate designed to help enrolled and prospective students make informed decisions.
 More detailed information can be found on the Campus Security page of the website at www.gptc.edu.
+The Student-Right-To-Know and Campus Security Act is an amendment to the Higher Education Act of 1992.

 Information Where It Can Be Found

 Tuition and fees charged to full time and part Catalog, website, student handbook

 time students

 Estimates of costs for necessary books and Application and Programs of Study Curriculum

 supplies Sheets

 Additional program costs for enrolled or Programs of Study Curriculum Sheets

 prospective students

 The refund policy for the return of unearned Catalog

 tuition and fees or other refundable costs

 The requirements and procedures for officially Catalog

 withdrawing from Georgia Piedmont Technical

 College

 The Financial Aid refund policy Catalog

 Current degree programs and other educational Catalog

 and training programs

 Instructional, laboratory, and other physical Catalog

 facilities related to the Program of Studies

 Georgia Piedmont Technical College faculty and Catalog

 other academic personnel

 Names of associations, agencies, or Catalog

 governmental bodies that provide accreditation,

 approval, or licensing

-Procedures for reviewing documents which Office of the VP of Academic Affairs

-describe accreditation, approval, and licensing

-Special facilities and services available to disabled Catalog
+Procedures for reviewing documents which Office of the VP of Academic Affairs describe accreditation, approval, and licensing Special facilities and services available to disabled Catalog students

-students